-4.12.1 At the time of writing this report there was an application for the extension of the Aldi store at the southern end of Cross Street and just off the A40.
-At the time of writing, the application had yet to be determined.
+4.12.1 At the time of writing this report the application for the extension of the Aldi store at the southern end of Cross Street and just off the A40 referred to in the previous survey, had been granted planning permission.
 There were no other proposed retail developments with either outline or full planning permission within the CSA of Abergavenny.